jonathanbell/.dotfiles-windows/README.md

 # .dotfiles

-These are my config files and setup procedures for a new computer.
+These are my config files and setup procedures for a new Windows 10 computer.
 This is the Windows branch, so use these instructions on Windows.
-For Ubuntu, see the Ubuntu branch.
+For Ubuntu, [see the Ubuntu branch](https://github.com/jonathanbell/.dotfiles/tree/ubuntu).
 Fork if you wish but know that some of these configurations are pretty personalized to me.

 Inspired by: <https://dotfiles.github.io/> and <https://github.com/jayharris/dotfiles-windows>